jneums/ghost-engine/README.md

 ## How to run

+This project uses the ICWebsocket integration, so you need to have that running first locally.
+You can find the instructions [here](https://github.com/omnia-network/ic-websocket-gateway).

-Clone the repository and run the following commands:
+After the websockets server is running, clone this repository and run the following commands:

 ```sh
 npm install